 GGGG = 1001 – See S-9.2.3, Appendix B

-When writing long address (CV#17 & CV#18) both must be written at the same time as well as changing bit 5 in CV#29 for long (4 digit) addresses.
+NOTE:When writing long address (CV#17 & CV#18) both must be written at the same time as well as changing bit 5 in CV#29 for long (4 digit/7 bit) addresses.
+Two identical packets must be received before changing the CVs.
+The 8-bit data in the second and possibly third command byte DDDDDDDD are stored configuration variables, which are defined by bits 0-3 in the first command byte GGGG The configuration variables contain the data for the CV with the smaller number in the second command byte, the data for the CV with the larger number in the third command byte.

 When writing indexed CVs (CV#31 & CV#31) both must be written at the same time.
+Two identical packets must be received before changing the CVs.

 The remaining values of GGGG are reserved and will be selected by the NMRA as need is determined.

 Two identical packets are necessary to change a configuration variable using this instruction.
 If the decoder successfully receives both packets, it shall respond with an operations mode acknowledgment.
 This is known to exceed the 6 byte packet length and is an approved exception, since the two identical packet rule ensures added data integrity.
-XPOM is a requirement to implement Advanced Extended Packet Formats defined in S-9.2.1.1

 2.3.8.3 Configuration Variable Access Instruction - Long Form

 The long form allows the direct manipulation of all CVs.
 This instruction is valid both when the Digital Decoder has its long address active and short address active.
-Digital Decoders shall not act on this instruction if sent to its consist address.
+Digital Decoders shall not act on this instruction if sent to it’s consist address.
 The format of the instructions using Direct CV addressing is:

 1110GGVV 0 VVVVVVVV 0 DDDDDDDD